hopv/hz2/README.md

 This software is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.txt).

 # Author
-hz2 was developed by Hiroki Oshikawa and maintained by Naoki Kobayashi.
+hz2 was developed by Hiroki Oshikawa and is maintained by Naoki Kobayashi.

 # References
 Keiichi Watanabe, Takeshi Tsukada, Hiroki Oshikawa, Naoki Kobayashi: